mikcnt/cv-denoising-encoder/README.md

 # Denoising of path traced images using Deep Learning
-Project for the Computer Vision course, Sapienza University.
+Project for the [Computer Vision](http://visionlab.di.uniroma1.it/) course, Sapienza University.

 The aim of this project is to build a Pytorch model able to denoise images.
 We're particularly interested in the noise produced by path-tracing ([this](https://youtu.be/frLwRLS_ZR0) is a cool video from Disney explaining this process, if you've never come across those words!).

-One great part of this process was the investigation of the rendering noise.
+One important part of this project was the investigation of the rendering noise.
 Is there a way to algorithmically recrate this noise?
 Great question.
-We've made use of simple Gaussian noise, and some revisited version of salt and pepper noise to solve this task.
+We've made use of simple Gaussian noise along with a revisited version of salt and pepper noise to solve this task.
 ## Usage
 ### Dependencies
 In the repository, it is included `requirements.txt`, which consists in a file containing the list of items to be installed using conda, like so: